SHARE-HF Decision Aid: Frequently Asked Questions (FAQ)

 How were medication options chosen and where do the estimates of benefits and harms come from?

-How were costs estimated? (last updated _)
+How were costs estimated? (last updated 2025-07-02)

 1. What does the SHARE-HF decision aid do?

-This decision aid is not intended for use in people with other forms of HF, such as HF with mildly-reduced (HFmrEF) or preserved ejection fraction (HFpEF).
+This decision aid is not currently intended for use in people with other forms of HF, such as HF with mildly-reduced (HFmrEF) or preserved ejection fraction (HFpEF).

 2. How do I use the SHARE-HF decision aid?

-Step 1: Select display option
+Step 1: Choose display

 The SHARE-HF decision aid can be as individualized or simple as you need.
 The first step is to select the display option:

-Individualize: This option allows you to calculate a patient’s individualized risks based on patient-specific clinical data, including current HFrEF medications.
+Individualize: This option allows you to calculate a patient’s individualized life expectancy and 5-year probability of survival based on patient-specific clinical data, including current HFrEF medications.
 The calculator automatically updates the risk based on your inputs.
-Once done entering the data, you can press the “1.
-Estimate the patient’s risk” title to collapse this section and move onto the next step.
+Once done entering the data, you can press the “Estimate patient risk” title to collapse this section and move onto the next step.

 Step 3: Treatment options